Student Body Association

 3. Once your form is received, you will meet with the SBA finance committee to discuss what exactly the requested funds will be used for (note that more detailed requests normally receive more money).

 4. Then the finance committee will make a recommendation to the senate at the next SBA meeting and the senate will vote on the recommendation.
 You might be asked to come to senate in order to answer questions from the senators.
+It is important to note that not all funding requests are approved.

 5. The organization’s leaders and the organization’s advisor will be notified of the amount given to the organization and instructions on how to access the funding.

 6. If the organization needs more funding throughout the semester they can repeat steps 2-5.
+Additional funding requests are not guaranteed over the course of the year and are based on the SBA budget.

 SBA reserves the right to use judgment and discretion when allocating funding.